 - Read food labels and avoid trans fats.
 Trans fats are man-made fats that are solid at room temperature and are found in candies and other processed foods.
 Trans fats have been found to raise LDL (bad) cholesterol and lower HDL (good) cholesterol.
-Also, make sure to look for candies with < 2-3 gm of saturated fats.
+Also, make sure to look for candies with less than 2-3 grams of saturated fats.

 - Buy single-serving packages to help control portions and save on calories.